-- (1) Before investments are made, the Bank shall approve all the financial instruments that may be used in the management and all markets the Fund may be invested in. - (2) The Bank's approval shall depend on whether an instrument contributes to effective execution of the management assignment and whether the Bank can ensure comprehensive management, control and monitoring of all the relevant investment and operational risks. - (3) The approval shall be documented. - (4) The Bank shall establish guidelines that ensure a thorough due diligence review ahead of each individual investment in the real estate portfolio.
+- (1) Before investments are made, the Bank shall approve all the financial instruments that may be used in the management and all markets the Fund may be invested in.
+For sovereign debt the Executive Board shall approve all issuers. - (2) The Bank's approval shall depend on whether an instrument contributes to effective execution of the management assignment and whether the Bank can ensure comprehensive management, control and monitoring of all the relevant investment and operational risks. - (3) The approval shall be documented. - (4) The Bank shall establish guidelines that ensure a thorough due diligence review ahead of each individual investment in the unlisted real estate portfolio.
 The review shall include assessments of the various risk aspects connected to the investment, including market risk, liquidity risk, credit risk, counterparty risk, operational risk, legal, tax and any technical and environmental risk.
 The review shall be documented.